CertifiedClown/FortniteRageCheatSource/README.md

 ### LATEST UPDATE 01-23-2022 🗓

-# offsets & Sigs Already Updated!
-Download it and Release it. also some exploits like skip animation may not work.
+# offsets & Sigs Outdated!

 # Info 📝
 <ul><li>This original source was made by @Android1337 edited and updated to the latest fortnite patch by me </li><li>